YooPita/com.retrover.simplefsm/README.md

       _stateMachine = new StateMachine(_states.Falling);
   }

-  // a variable in which we will store the implementations of our states private States _states;
+  // a property in which we will store the implementations of our states private States _states;

   // a property common to all states that they can affect